mdeguzis/SteamOS-Tools/README.md

 <img src="https://github.com/ProfessorKaos64/SteamOS-Tools/raw/brewmaster/artwork/icons/alert.png"/>**Alert**:
 On April 20th, the key used to sign packages will transition to using my GPG key vs. the pseudonym GPG key "SteamsOS-Tools Signing Key."
 The old key will still be part of the keyring.
-This is implemented in `libregeek-archive-keyring_0.3+bsos-1` pushed 20160320.
+This is implemented in `libregeek-archive-keyring` version 0.3 onward (0.3 pushed 20160320).
 This will also other distributions (e.g. newly create [jessie repository](http://packages.libregeek.org/debian/)) to utilize the libregeek-archive-keyring package.

 <img src="https://github.com/ProfessorKaos64/SteamOS-Tools/raw/brewmaster/artwork/SteamOS-Tools.png" width=100%/>